 The medieval timbered towns of Chester and Shrewsbury are only a short drive away, and both are major tourist attractions in themselves.
 The small and friendly market town of Oswestry is three miles away, hosting the biggest street market in Shropshire on a Wednesday and a Saturday.

-Excellent coarse and fly fishing is available on several of the lakes and rivers in the area, and don´t forget to look out our “Walking” page.
+Pen-y-Dyffryn has it's own private trout lake, available free of charge to hotel guests.
+Click here for more information Excellent coarse and fly fishing is also available on several of the lakes and rivers in the area, and don´t forget to look out our “Walking” page.
 Pen-y-Dyffryn is in superb hill-walking country and the hotel has numerous free walking leaflets, all starting at the hotel front door.